top of page

 Is OSHA 10 hour training required by law?

-At the federal level, OSHA does not require it for all workers.
-However, some states (like New York, Massachusetts, and Nevada) and many employers mandate it for certain jobs, particularly in construction.
+At the federal level, no. However, some states (like New York, Massachusetts, and Nevada) and many employers mandate it for certain jobs, particularly in construction.

 How long is my OSHA 10 card good for?